enesgutic/frontend-challenge/README.md

 <h2>Task</h2>
 <p>Your first task is to set the page locally:
 <ul>
-<li>Fork this repository and clone the code to your computer.</li>
+<li>Clone the code to your computer.</li>
 <li>Install database which is in root folder of the repository to your machine.
 You can use Phpmyadmin or any other tool to do that.</li>
 <li>Copy the file sites/default/example.settings.local.php to sites/default/settings.local.php.
 Update the file with the information for your database.
 Read the comment at the top of that file if you need better instructions.</li>
 </ul>
 <p>If you did everything right in previous steps the page should be opening on your localhost.</p>
 <p>Now it's time to begin the real work.
 Below are the tasks that you should accomplish.
 The basic theme (called adchallenge) is already there and is enabled on the page.
-If you are not familiar with creating themes in Drupal 8, than you should check <a href="https://www.drupal.org/docs/8/theming" target="_blank">this</a> page first.
+If you are not familiar with creating themes in Drupal 8, then you should check <a href="https://www.drupal.org/docs/8/theming" target="_blank">this</a> page first.
 It will help you understand what goes where.</p>
 <p>We would like you to use Sass for styling.
 It doesn't matter how you compile it to CSS, as long as we have Sass files as an end result as well.</p>
 <p>Oh, and the last thing - the username and password for the Drupal account is admin/admin.</p>
 <ol>